UPDATE: Phish Fan Injured After Being Fallen On at SF Chase Center Concert Describes Brush with Death

 Reeves shared a photo that showed him grooving away in a wheelchair during the band’s performance.

-After being examined at the hospital, Reeves was unquestionably lucky to have only suffered a broken leg under the circumstances.
+After being examined at Alta Bates Summit Hospital, Reeves was unquestionably lucky to have only suffered a broken leg under the circumstances.

 “We are working with the local authorities to determine exactly what happened, and will defer questions about the incident to the San Francisco Police Department.”